snowdon-dev/node-llm-test/README.md

 can destabilize the model’s reasoning process.
 In such cases, the system may be led to reinterpret a correct response as incorrect, a phenomenon sometimes described as _gaslighting the model_.
-Public demonstrations of this effect, often titled along the lines of \*“Gaslighting GPT-5 into believing 2+2=5”, illustrate how easily a model can be misled by poor feedback.
+Public demonstrations of this effect, often titled along the lines of _“Gaslighting GPT-5 into believing 2+2=5”_, illustrate how easily a model can be misled by poor feedback.
 The implication is significant: in many instances, evaluators must supply the correct answer explicitly in order to reliably guide the model toward producing the correct